 Boards may use other indicators based on local knowledge and need.

-LF: To identify candidates for OJT, it is recommended that Boards review participants’ employment history and educational background in The Workforce Information System of Texas (TWIST) or in the WorkInTexas.com registration job seeker portfolio.
+LF: To identify candidates for OJT, it is recommended that Boards review participants’ employment history and educational background in The Workforce Information System of Texas (TWIST) or in the WorkInTexas.com Wagner-Peyser application and the individual’s résumé.

 On-the-Job Training Employer Contract, Training Plan, and Monthly Time Report and Invoice System